 And this one where the Alaska Governor talks about Alaska National Guard Appreciation Day:

 12: Alaska Army National Guard on Instagram

 Over 450 followers just love to see the great photographs uploaded by the Alaska Army National Guard on Instagram.
-You can check them out here.

 13: Alaska Army National Guard on Flickr